jmersonuo/jmersonuo.github.io/Activities/Fixed-and-Fly-maps.md

 ### 2. Setting up the fixed map

-Let’s create a map the centered on Portland with the Mapbox Streets style.
+Let’s create a map centered on Portland with the Mapbox Streets style.
 Note: all the following code should be between `script` tags within the `body`.

 1. Add **your** access token, which gives you access to the mapbox API, access to styles associated with your account, and will track how many views your map has.
 Without this, the map will not work.
       You can find your access tokens, create new ones, or delete existing ones on your [Access Tokens page](https://account.mapbox.com/access-tokens/)